The Encounter, Ch. 5 - by Genna East and Mike Friedman

 "You okay, Doc?" she asked.
 "I had to make sure you weren't in any danger."

 Stunned speechless, the trio of friends gaped at the attractive stranger in camouflage fatigues -- tense, owl-eyed, resolute.
 Noah slipped from Hank's arms to the floor as the Jatite took a few steps toward her.
 She raised her gun to meet his chest.

 "I am called Ezra," he said.
 "What is your name please?"

-The sergeant stared into his eyes; docile, gelatinous orbs with a deep intelligence and the purity of a child's internal life before the woundedness of humanity had touched his soul.
-Whatever malevolent images she may have harbored for the alien intruder vanished in the presence of the gentle creature standing before her.
+The sergeant stared into his eyes; docile, gelatinous orbs with a deep intelligence and the purity of a child's internal life before the woundedness of humanity had breached the depths of his soul.
+Whatever malevolent images she harbored for the alien intruder vanished in the presence of the gentle creature standing before her.